Zelensky says Ukraine prepared to discuss neutrality in peace talks

 The Ukrainian leader - speaking in Russian throughout - added that Russia's invasion has caused the destruction of Russian-speaking cities in Ukraine.

-Later, in an overnight video address to his nation, Mr Zelensy said Ukraine sought peace "without delay".
+Later, in an overnight video address to his nation, Mr Zelensky said Ukraine sought peace "without delay".

 Russia's President Vladimir Putin has long demanded a neutral Ukraine, and guarantees that it would not join the Nato military alliance.
 After the country achieved independence in 1991, as the Soviet Union collapsed, it has gradually veered towards the West - to both the EU and Nato.